Introduce yourself. What is your name and where are you from?

 Could you describe any good experiences here in the department?

 One time good experience in particular that happened more recently was when I found out I had gotten an interview with one of the grad schools I applied to.
-Once I told Jackson, he yelled in excitement, and the rest of the department who knew were extremely encouraging and supporting of it all.
+Once I told Jackson, he yelled in excitement, and the rest of the department who knew were extremely encouraging and supportive of it all.

 What does the Department of Art & Art History mean to you?

 As cheesy as it sounds, I do feel like the Department of Art and Art History is a family unit.
-You begin to recognize most people in the building, because you are constantly in Meek.
+You begin to recognize most people in the building because you are constantly in Meek.
 The deeper you get into purely studio classes, the more you get to know the professors and the other art students in different areas.
 There is always someone you know and have begun to form some kind of relationship with as you walk through the hallways of the building.

 What are your plans after graduation?

-If graduate school doesn’t pan out this time around, I will plan on moving to the beach where I have been offered a job and working there for a year.
+If the graduate school doesn’t pan out this time around, I will plan on moving to the beach where I have been offered a job and working there for a year.
 During that time I hope to build my portfolio and either reapply to graduate schools or find a job in the school system.

 Is there any advice you would like to give to incoming art students?

 Come in open-minded, willing to learn, and listen to your instructors.
 More likely than not when they give you advice about how to strengthen your work, they are right and can see your work in a non-personal way.
-Also try to go to as many Art Talks, museum, and gallery talks and receptions as you can.
+Also try to go to as many Art Talks, museums, and gallery talks and receptions as you can.